Meet the best vegetarian chili recipe I've tasted! Chipotle peppers in adobo sauce and fire-roasted tomatoes give it a delicious smoky kick.

 Once you prep your ingredients, making this recipe is easy!
 Just sauté the onion, garlic, and peppers, stir in the remaining ingredients, and simmer until the chili thickens to your desired consistency.
 Finish it off with a big squeeze of lime, and dig in!

 Store any leftovers in the fridge for up to 4 days (they get more flavorful with time!), or freeze them for even longer.
+For more freezer-friendly dinner ideas, check out this post!

 Vegetarian Chili Serving Suggestions

 My favorite part of making vegetarian chili is loading it up with toppings!
-I especially love this recipe with a dollop of Greek yogurt to cool the heat from the smoky chipotles.
+I especially love this recipe with a dollop of Greek yogurt or cashew cream to cool the heat from the smoky chipotles.
 I like to finish it with pickled onions, sliced chiles, and cilantro.
 Feel free to get creative with your toppings – shredded cheese, sour cream, pickled jalapeños, avocado, guacamole, or charred corn kernels would all be great.

 Enjoy a bowl of this chili on its own, or pair it with tortilla chips, cornbread, or a baked sweet potato for a heartier meal.
 Or, for a fun game day snack, top it onto sweet potato wedges to make sweet potato chili fries!